TheRoddyWMS/Roddy/docs/config/metadata.rst

 * outputAnalysisBaseDirectory: defaults to outputBaseDirectory/datasetId
 * inputAnalysisBaseDirectory: defaults to inputBaseDirectory/datasetId

-The following metadata variables are matched or filled into the filename patterns.
-Note that the Roddy matches the pattern '${' + varname + '}'.
-Variables not enclosed by curly braces are not substituted!
+The following metadata variables are matched or filled into the filename patterns:

 * dataSet
 * pid (= patient id, synonymous for dataSet)